 About the Program

 The MDMA Therapy Training Program was established in 2012 within the Multidisciplinary Association for Psychedelic Studies (MAPS), a 501(c)(3) nonprofit founded in 1986.
 The training program is now operated by MAPS Public Benefit Corporation (MAPS PBC), a psychedelic pharmaceutical public benefit corporation wholly owned by MAPS.
-As of 2021, the MDMA Therapy Training Program has trained nearly 1,000 clinicians in dozens of cohorts across the United States, Israel, Canada, Netherlands, United Kingdom, and virtually.
+As of June 2021, the MDMA Therapy Training Program has trained over 1,400 clinicians in dozens of cohorts across the United States, Israel, Canada, Netherlands, United Kingdom, and virtually.
 Trainees have come from around the world, representing more than a dozen countries and dozens of cultures.

 Reports from previous participants in the MDMA Therapy Training Program: